 Four billion of world’s six billion people do not have this ability to create wealth and recuperate from disaster.
 Their constant tragedy is to live without the benefit of a single rule of law. …Only if the poor themselves are legally empowered will they be in a position to turn the next tsunami into just another storm.

-There are also excessive regulations on new entrepreneurs in poor countries that prevent them from establishing legal businesses and only legal businesses can write legal business contracts, apply for bank loans, buy business insurance, copyright a brand, or be sold.
-In Lima, Peru, in 1983, Hernando de Soto registered a business legally without paying bribes except when absolutely unavoidable (bribes were unavoidable twice) and without using any political connections.
-Peruvian elites normally use their political connections to obtain business licenses and the rest of society works in the informal sector that is in constant danger of being shut down by police for operating a business without the necessary permits.
-Small, informal businesses may also have to pay bribes to police or “protection money” to a local mafia to keep from being shut down for operating without the legal permits and they pay no taxes.
+Peruvian elites normally use their political connections to obtain business licenses and other advantages.
+Most Peruvian businesses are part of the informal sector where there is constant danger of being shut down by police for operating a business without the necessary permits.
+Small, informal businesses pay no taxes, but they also have to pay extra bribes to police and/or “protection money” to local mafia to keep from being shut down for operating without the legal permits.

 Hernando de Soto’s research team followed all necessary bureaucratic procedures in setting up a one-employee garment factory in the outskirts of Lima.
 The factory was in a legal position to start operations 289 days and $1,231 later.
 The cost amounted to three years of wages—not the kind of money the average Peruvian entrepreneur has at his or her disposal.
 “When legality is a privilege available only to those with political and economic power, those excluded—the poor—have no alternative but illegality,” writes Mario Vargas Llosa in the Foreword to de Soto’s (1989) book.